Azure/Batch-Scoring-Deep-Learning-Models-With-AKS/README.md

 The above architecture works as follows:
 1. Upload a video file to storage.
-2. The video file will trigger Logic App to spin up an ACI.
+2. The video file will trigger Logic App to send a request to the flask endpoint hosted on one of the nodes of the AKS cluster.
-3. The ACI will first preprocess the video file by splitting the video into individual images and extracting the audio file.
+3. That node will first preprocess the video file by splitting the video into individual images and extracting the audio file.
-4. The ACI will then add all images to the Service Bus queue.
+4. That node will then add all images to the Service Bus queue.
-5. The AKS cluster is continuously polling the Service Bus queue - as soon as any images are in the queue, it will pull it off the queue and apply style transfer to the image.
+5. The other nodes in the AKS cluster are continuously polling the Service Bus queue - as soon as any images are in the queue, it will pull it off the queue and apply style transfer to the image.
-6. The ACI will wait until all images have completed processing by the AKS cluster - when it is done, it will download all processed images and stitch it back together into a video with the audio file.
+6. When all frames have been processed, the images will be stitched back together into a video with the audio file.
-7. The ACI will upload the final video back to storage.

 ### What is Neural Style Transfer